erikwestlund/soar/README.md

 To view sub-options for the list commends, type `soar <sub-option>`.
 For example, type `soar install` to see the various different installation options.

-You can type `crunchr` instead of `soar` to access the same commands.
+You can type `Crunchr` instead of `soar` to access the same commands.

 ## Features